lawandorga/.github/profile/README.md

 # Law&Orga

 Welcome to our GitHub space.
 All of Law&Orga's code is here.
+This document collects important information for the developers on this project.
+It contains rules that should be followed and material that is recommended for developing.

 ## Rules